asdzxc7298/Hackintosh_Dell-Inspiron-5570_Catalina/README.md

 - Fn Keys—Volume + -, skip, play, pause, forward, back, keyboard backlight, Display backlight dim and brighten, etc
 - CPU Management and Thermal Control (as far as I can tell, as the fan cuts on properly and adjust speeds as necessary)
 - SSD compatibility with no lag
-- with proper SMBIOS editing (easy to find here on GitHub), FaceTime, iMessage, iCloud, etc, all working perfectly
+- with proper SMBIOS information editing in config.plist (easy to find here on GitHub), FaceTime, iMessage, iCloud, etc, all working perfectly

 ## I am very satisfied with this and how it runs on my laptop.
 It works damn near to perfection, and will once my new M.2 wifi card gets here and I get continuity going.